Hugo Townsend: Professional career

 Townsend turned professional in June 2023, following the Volvo Car Scandinavian Mixed on the European Tour, a mixed event with men and women playing from different tees, where he finished 11th overall and 9th among the men, after a final round of eight under par 64 at Ullna G&CC outside Stockholm, Sweden.
-In his second start as a professional, he shot an eight under par second round of 64 to lead by a stroke at the half way point of the Le Vaudreuil Golf Challenge in France, ultimately tying for 17th.
+In his second start as a professional, he shot an eight under par second round of 64 to lead by a stroke at the halfway point of the Le Vaudreuil Golf Challenge in France, ultimately tying for 17th.

 Townsend finished 7th in the 2024 Nordic Golf League rankings to earn promotion to the Challenge Tour, where he was on course to secure his maiden title at the 2025 Challenge de Cádiz, but bogeyed three of his final four holes to finish tied for third, two strokes behind the winner.
 In September 2025, Townsend won the GAC Rosa Challenge Tour tournament in Poland.
-He ended the Challenge Tour season finishing 16th in the rankings and qualifed for the 2026 European Tour season.
+He ended the Challenge Tour season finishing 16th in the rankings and qualified for the 2026 European Tour season.

+Townsend made the cut in eleven of his first fourteen tournaments on the 2026 European Tour season, with four top-20 finishes, earning €130,383 in prize money before end of May 2026, standing 93rd on the Race-to-Dubai-rankings.